ebarriosara/PieChartSpike/readme.md

 The following inputs are necessary when building a pie chart using D3.js:

-- Data: A data element could have one or several fields.
+- Data: an element could have one or several fields.
 The only requirement is to have at least one numeric field.
 If the data element contains more than one field, when creating the pie, it is necessary to provide an accessor that returns the corresponding numeric value for a given datum.
 - Position: dimension and margins to display the chart at a specific position.
   - Dimension: size in pixels of the chart view.
 If the chart is larger than the view, it will be cut.
   - Margins: number of pixels that will be left empty around the chart.